Canvas Instructor Guide

 Tips

 • You can lock modules until a given date or until another module has been completed.
-When a module is locked, students will not be able to access its content until after the date or after they complete any prerequisites or requirements in previous modules.
+When a module is locked, students will not be able to access its content until after the specified date or after they have completed any prerequisites or requirements in previous modules.

-• Try to be strategic and clear in naming and organizing material.
-How you structure files and modules in your course makes a big difference in how easy it is for students to find and study content.
+• Be strategic and clear in naming and organizing material.
+The way that files and modules are structured will affect how easily students can navigate to find course content.

 • Files that you upload should be reduced to the smallest practical size.
-Smaller sizes make it easier for all students to view and download files, regardless of their internet connection speed.
+A smaller size makes it easier for all students to view and download files, regardless of their internet connection speed.

 • Keep in mind that not all students have access to special software like PowerPoint.
-Before you upload, transform your file into a more universal format like PDF.
-You can learn about creating PDFs from PowerPoint on Microsoft's website.
+Before you upload a file, transform it into a more universal format like PDF.
+You can learn how to create PDFs from PowerPoint on Microsoft's website.

 Communicate with your Canvas course

-One of the fastest ways to reach all students in a course is using announcements in Canvas.
-Alternatively, you can message students through the Canvas Inbox, which is like a personal email tool within Canvas.
+One of the fastest ways to reach all students in a course is by using announcements in Canvas.
+Alternatively, you can message students through the Canvas Inbox, which is similar to a personal email tool within Canvas.

 1. Log in to your Canvas course and click Announcements in the Course Navigation.